openssl-req - PKCS#10 certificate request and certificate generating command

 - -in filename

-This specifies the input filename to read a request from or standard input if this option is not specified.
-A request is only read if the creation options (-new or -newkey) are not specified.
+This specifies the input filename to read a request from.
+This defaults to standard input unless -x509 or -CA is specified.
+A request is only read if the creation options (-new or -newkey or -precert) are not specified.

 - -sigopt nm:v